 In the late 19th and early 20th centuries, Wisconsin, like other states, had institutions that took in people with no other place to go.
 Sometimes the people had disabilities or were unwed mothers.
 Sometimes they stayed for days or years.
 These institutions, often run by the county, were known as poor farms.

-Today, more than a century later, Sharpless’ great-niece, Judy Klimt Houston, is determined to finalize her relative’s resting place — and that of the people buried around her.
+Today, more than a century later, Sharpless’ great-niece, Judy Klimt Houston, is determined to finalize the exhumed ancestor’s resting place — and that of the people once buried around her at the county grounds.

 Stay informed on the latest news